 Extra Magic Hours will be temporarily unavailable for the time being.

 The scheduled daily park hours for the time being:

 To keep proper social distancing between groups, rides and attractions will be at either a limited capacity or closed.
 Guests will likely be required to sanitize their hands before and after they ride.
 Masks will be required to continue to be worn, but it’s expected that water rides like Splash Mountain and Kali River Rapids will require you to take them off.

 Here’s the list per-park of what’s reopening and remaining closed:

 Disney will temporarily disable the FastPass+ system for the time being.
 All rides will be stand-by only, with the exception of Star Wars: Rise of the Resistance.

 Star Wars: Rise of the Resistance will continue to use its Virtual Queue boarding group system.
-Instead of releasing all boarding groups right away at park opening, group releases will be staggered between 3 windows: 10AM, 1PM, and 4PM.
-This is to discourage everyone from showing up at opening and causing havoc with social distancing measures.
-However this is unlikely and openings will continue to be busy at Hollywood Studios.
+Instead of releasing all boarding groups right away at park opening, group releases are staggered between two windows: 10AM and 2PM.

 People already hated a stranger sitting next to them on rides, so understandably, single rider lines are temporarily suspended.
 Single riders will likely have vehicles to themselves where proper distancing can’t be maintained.